Lucky-Yuan00/csci3172/labs/lab4/L4_Wang_Jinlin_README.txt

 ## Academic Integrity / Sources
 - Code is original for this lab.
 General documentation consulted: Netlify Functions and Express.
-- Data regarding cuisine categories compiled from open sources; any third‑party API references are noted in code comments when applicable.
+- Data regarding cuisine categories compiled from open sources; any third-party API references are noted in code comments when applicable.

 ---